CRISIL ratings for Indian debt instruments-Oct 5

 Credit

-P.M.K.
-Constructions (India) Pvt Ltd Proposed LT Bk CRISIL BB+ 5 Assigned
+Sri lakshmi Mounica Rice Industries Proposed LT Bk CRISIL B- 7.5 Assigned

 Loan Fac